chradev/Adroid/README.md

 * Body transformation based on a set of strength and positioning sensors,
 * Development of liquid multi-color jet system for painting robots etc.

-The above list of topics will be updated continuously, so any new ideas are welcome.
+The above list will be updated continuously, so any new ideas are welcome.

 # Adroid robots comparison tables